“Mum and Dad are fighting again.”

-Owning a business can be very stressful, and we can often take out that stress on the person we love the most.
+Owning a business can be very stressful and in times of stress it is easy to take that stress out on the person we love the most.

-As business coaches, we often remind business partners who are also married to be grateful that you take your stress out on each other.
-It might sound like odd advice, but it means that they love you enough, and feel safe enough to express his deepest feelings in those situations.
-If they didn’t love you enough, they wouldn’t do that.
+A few years ago, one of my mentors helped me to put this in perspective– she reminded me to be grateful that Rob was “taking out” his stress on me.
+It meant that he loved me enough and felt safe enough to express his deepest feelings in those situations with me (much like a child does with their mother).
+If he didn’t love me or feel safe enough, he wouldn’t do that.
 This doesn’t excuse the behaviour, but it did help me to respond from a more generous and constructive place.

-One of the things that we have learned from working together is that if we don’t agree on an issue, it generally means one of two things:
+One of the things that I have learned from working with Rob is that if there is a decision to be made that is really important to me and Rob does not agree with my perspective it generally means one of two things:

-(a) The person has not prepared their case well enough.. or
+(a) I have not prepared my case well enough, or

-(b) There are things that the one person can see from their perspective that the other person has not considered
+(b) There are things he can see from his perspective that I have not considered.

-We have reached resolution and alignment on so many situations in business because we are consistently reminded that whilst individually we are good, together we are great!
+We have reached resolution and alignment on so many situations in business because we are consistently been reminded that whilst individually, we are good, together we are great!

 Our different perspectives are one of the greatest gifts that we have EVER been given.